Meer-TheDataAnalyst/Business_name_Generator/README.md

-using python you can create a business name generator, here is the process how it is done
+Using python you can create a business name generator, here is the process how it is done

 #Business_name_Generator